 - an investigator engaged to investigate the allegations; and

-- the complainant’s support person or representative.
+- the person who has made a report support person or representative.

-7.3.1 Can complainants or witnesses remain anonymous?
+7.3.1 Can people who have made a report or witnesses remain anonymous?

 - the processes to be followed in handling their concerns;